Jake Thompson: Philadelphia Phillies

+Major leagues

 Thompson received his MLB callup on August 6, 2016, as the starting pitcher against the San Diego Padres in a 9–7 loss.
 He earned his first MLB win on August 12, in a 10–6 victory over the Colorado Rockies at Citizens Bank Park.
 He also struck out four batters in the second inning of that game.
 Thompson finished his rookie season with a 3-6 record with a 5.70 ERA and 32 strikeouts over ten MLB starts.

 During the 2017 season Thompson split time between the Phillies and Lehigh Valley, posting a 3-2 record with a 3.88 ERA and 35 strikeouts in 11 appearances (8 starts).

 Thompson recorded his first MLB career save on April 8, 2018 against the Miami Marlins, pitching three scoreless innings to end a 20-1 blowout.
 Despite this performance, Thompson was optioned Triple-A immediately after the game.
 He was designated for assignment by the Phillies on August 10.

 Milwaukee Brewers

-The Phillies traded Thompson to the Milwaukee Brewers for cash considerations on August 14, and Milwaukee optioned him to the Colorado Springs Sky Sox of the Class AAA Pacific Coast League.
-He was designated for assignment on August 31, 2018.
-He was outrighted to AAA on September 3, 2018 and became a free agent after the season.
+On August 14, 2018, the Phillies traded Thompson to the Milwaukee Brewers in exchange for cash considerations, and Milwaukee optioned him to the Colorado Springs Sky Sox of the Triple-A Pacific Coast League.
+He was designated for assignment on August 31.
+Thompson was removed from the 40–man roster and outrighted to Triple-A on September 3.
+He elected free agency following the season on November 2.